Great Stella Manual

 Faceting

-A faceted form of a model is one which shares the same vertices as that model, but where the faces connecting them are different.
-Faceting is actually the dual process to stellation, but I won't go into that here!
+A faceting of a polyhedron is one which shares the same vertices, but has different faces connecting them.
+Faceting is actually the dual process to stellation, the former keeps the vertices while the latter keeps the facial planes, but I won't go into that here!

 The Preview Faceting view lets you see how your faceted model is coming along before you've finished it.
-To use this view, select the view you want to change (by clicking in it) and use "View->View Models->Preview Faceting" (or the toolbar equivalent).
+To use this view, select a spare view whose type you don't mind changing (by clicking in it) and use "View→View Models→Preview Faceting" (or the toolbar equivalent).
 Create a facet (using one of the other 3D views and Faceting Mode) and you will see how it is repeated over the symmetry group.
 Edges with only one face are highlighted in green.
 These are edges where you need to create another facet to share that edge.
 Orange edges have an odd number of faces, but at least three.
 Here you need to either delete one of the facets, or add yet another one.
 Red highlights edges where an even number of faces meet, but greater than two.
 These are acceptable, but often undesirable.
 Finally, if exactly two faces meet at an edge, but they are coplanar, then purple highlighting is used.
 This is also often undesirable, but not disallowed.
 Edges where exactly two non-coplanar faces meet are not highlighted at all.
 Generally you are trying to get rid of all highlighted edges.
 When you have, create the model with Ctrl+Shift+F, or just click on the left-and-down arrow at the top of the Preview Faceting view.

 Use Ctrl+Left-click in the Preview Faceting view to select a facet.
 Then you can click the "X" button on the title bar to delete that facet.
 You can also find it in the Unfolded Net view (with PageDown) and delete it using the "X" in that view's title bar.

-Since facets are repeated over the symmetry group, you can use the symmetry drop-down lists (see above) to select a different symmetry group, and the facets will be repeated accordingly in the Preview Faceting view.
-You can also choose whether they should be repeated over reflection symmetries with "Options->Maintain Reflexibility".
+Since facets are repeated over the symmetry group, you can use the symmetry drop-down lists (see Symmetries) to select a different symmetry group, and the facets will be repeated accordingly in the Preview Faceting view.
+You can also choose whether they should be repeated over reflection symmetries with "Options→Maintain Reflexibility".

-For a (very) short faceting tutorial and example, see my web page about the five-dodecahedron compound at http://www.software3d.com/5Dod.php.
+For a (very) short faceting tutorial and example, see my web page about the five-dodecahedron compound.

-You may also find the Faceting Diagram view type ("View->View Diagrams->Faceting Diagram" or the toolbar equivalent).
-This shows the faceting diagram, which is reciprocal to the stellation diagram.
+Another related view type is the Faceting Diagram ("View→View Diagrams→Faceting Diagram" or the toolbar equivalent).
+This shows the faceting diagram (which is reciprocal to the stellation diagram for the dual).
 There is a different faceting diagram for each different type of vertex of a polyhedron, so try selecting different vertices in one of the 3D views (by double Right-clicking on them) to see the faceting diagram for that vertex, or use the yellow left and right arrows on the title bar to cycle through them.
-Each white point in the diagram represents one of the other vertices of the model, all projected back towards the main vertex and onto the plane of the diagram.
-Each line represents a possible face in a faceted version of the current polyhedron.
-The big blue point in the middle represents the centre of the model, and the lines are colored according to how far from the centre they pass (yellow near the centre, cyan for the furthest out).
-You can use double Right-click or Shift+Right-click to select a vertex from the diagram, but otherwise there's not a lot you can do with it for now.
-It does make pretty pictures though :-)

 Memories